Matrix displacement convexity along density flows: Intrinsic dimensional functional inequalities

 which implies the result. \end{proof}

 To set up the first main result of this section recall the definition of the matrix entropy \eqref{eq:HentM_def} and define

 so that

-The following result is the intrinsic dimensional improvement of \cite[Theorem 4.6]{CCG22} by Clerc-Conforti-Gentil, and is proved similarly. \begin{theorem}[Large time asymptotics for cost and energy] Suppose that $(\prob_t,\phase_t)$ is a \nice flow satisfying \eqref{eq:entropic_standard}.
+The following result is the intrinsic dimensional improvement of \cite[Theorem 4.6]{CCG22} by Clerc-Conforti-Gentil, and is proved similarly. \begin{theorem}[Large time asymptotics for cost and energy] Suppose that $(\prob_t,\phase_t)$ is a \nice flow satisfying \eqref{eq:entropic_standard}, and let $\ttime\ge 1$.
 Then,

 and, consequently,